-The Planning Board finds that the application to allow two Mixed Use buildings as part of the Mill Plaza Redevelopment project [conforms / does not conform] to all of the conditional use permit approval criteria listed in section 175-23(C) of the Zoning Ordinance (except for specific criteria that are deemed by the Planning Board to be not pertinent to the application), as follows:
+While a majority of the Planning Board finds that the application to allow two Mixed Use buildings as part of the Mill Plaza Redevelopment project conforms to all of the conditional use permit approval criteria listed in section 175-23(C) of the Zoning Ordinance (except for specific criteria that are deemed by the Planning Board to be not pertinent to the application), the required supermajority did not so find.
+The conditional use permit is therefore not approved.
+Those voting against the conditional use permit identified the following deficiencies in the application: